drastik/com.drastikbydesign.stripe/source/README.txt

 ------------
 Please Read:

-There are 3 versions included by directory.
-Installation instructions for each further below: extension-4.1:  Extension for CiviCRM 4.1 and earlier. extension-4.2:  Extension for CiviCRM 4.2.
+There are 3 versions of this extension available.
+This is:
-source:  Pre-extension method, folder structure is in tact, place files accordingly.
+source:  Pre-extension method, folder structure is in tact, manually place files accordingly.

 You also need a corresponding module for your CMS.
 Here is where the modules can be found: